coolprobn/prabinpoudel.com.np/src/posts/case-studies/customer-management-system.md

 2. Analysis

-   We analyzed the requirement very carefully:
+   Team analyzed requirements very carefully:

     - Held over 5 meetings for clarity of requirements
     - Analysed existing web applications
+    - Analysed database design of old web applications

 3. Outcome

     This resulted in:

     - Database design for the new application
-    - Project Roadmap for completing the project in given deadline
+    - Project Roadmap for completing the project within deadline

 ## Challenges and Solutions

 1. Manual Integration with external service

     Normally, with Rails applications there are gems (pre configured packages) for the majority of the services but there wasn’t one for ODOO.
-Luckily, there were API endpoints we could use with XML RPC.
+Luckily, there were API endpoints we could use with detailed documentation from ODOO.

     To address the issue, we built our own service to connect with the ODOO API and perform CRUD operations through that API.

 2. Customer Login

-    Flexonet focuses on providing services to small and big companies so customers for in this case are debtors (or a company).
-And all customers are created in the database of ODOO.
-The challenge for us now was to allow users from the customers company to access the data in our web app.
+    All customers (business) of Flexonet are created in the database of ODOO while each users inside the business are inside our own web app.
+The challenge for us now was to allow users from the business to access the data in our web app.

     We solved this by maintaining a column in our database by referencing the record id in ODOO.
 That way each user created for login in our app was associated with the customer's company and we could easily fetch related records from the ODOO while other user information like names and passwords were inside the database of our web app.